Get Started with Ripe

 A banana is also an ideal pre-gym snack, as it is rich in carbohydrates and potassium, which helps to support muscle and nerve function.
 Apples, oranges, pears (and just about any other fruit) are also great choices for a quick bite before exercise.

-These various options will help give you the energy you need, with eating fruit before a workout a highly effective way to increase your performance.
+These various options will give you the energy you need.
+We certainly aren't saying you eat all of this before your workout, you still need to fit into your workout clothes.
+However, eating fresh fruit and the other foods mentioned above before a workout is a highly effective way to increase your performance.

-While it is important to fuel up your body before a workout, to continue the car analogy, your body also needs proper maintenance afterwards to recover and continue to operate at a high standard.
+While it is important to fuel up your body before a workout, your body also needs healthy foods after a workout to help with recovery, prevent muscle soreness and to ensure that you benefit from the workout routine.

 Exercising uses a lot of energy, and drains your body's stores of glucose.
 As a result, it is difficult for your body to recover these spent energy levels if they are not replenished within 15 to 30 minutes after completing a workout.